python/cpython/Doc/c-api/string.rst

       This function is not available in 3.x and does not have a PyBytes alias.

-.. cfunction:: PyObject* PyString_InternFromString(const char *v)
+.. c:function:: PyObject* PyString_InternFromString(const char *v)

-   A combination of :cfunc:`PyString_FromString` and :cfunc:`PyString_InternInPlace`, returning either a new string object that has been interned, or a new ("owned") reference to an earlier interned string object with the same value.
+   A combination of :c:func:`PyString_FromString` and :c:func:`PyString_InternInPlace`, returning either a new string object that has been interned, or a new ("owned") reference to an earlier interned string object with the same value.